-THE HUNTERS opens with Carter (Dan Payne) and Jordyn Flynn (Michelle Forbes) hot on the trail of a long-lost piece of a mythical mirror, accompanied by their new acquaintance, Mai (Kira Clavell).
+Based on a comic book called Mirror Mirror by Joshua Williamson, THE HUNTERS opens with Carter (Dan Payne) and Jordyn Flynn (Michelle Forbes) hot on the trail of a long-lost piece of a mythical mirror, accompanied by their new acquaintance, Mai (Kira Clavell).
 Things take a turn for the worse when Mai turns on them, steals the find, and leaves them for dead in the Thai forest.
 Thousands of miles away, the Flynns' sons, Paxton (Robbie Amell) and Tripp (Keenan Tracey), are suddenly drawn into the fray of their parents' secret lives as members of The Hunters, an ancient society of warrior scientists who locate and protect powerful fairy-tale objects from those who would use them for their own gain.
 Joining forces with a Hunter named Dylan (Alexa Vega), Paxton and Tripp set off on an international quest to retrieve the four missing shards of the mirror before an unknown adversary can collect them and the magical mirror itself.
 The movie also stars Victor Garber as the Flynns' longtime friend Mason.

 Is it any good?